Pro & Cons of Mulit-Tenancy LMS

 ProCons

-In this text, we will provide a detailed explanation of the advantages and disadvantages of multi-tenant LMS.
+In this text, we will provide a detailed explanation of the advantages and disadvantages of multi-tenant LMS (vs single-tenant).
 You will gain a clear understanding of how such an architecture can support your organization and what challenges need to be considered.

 Additionally, we will introduce a thoughtful compromise solution that allows using the same LMS platform for different instances while employing strictly separate databases for maximum security and flexibility.